Greece Moments Greece Moments

 Aosa, Naoussa

-A short walk (400 m) from Aosa Beach along the coast to the Church of Agios Ioannis Eleimonas, which stands on an offshore rocky island at the entrance to the bay.
-It looks like a simple version of Chrysopigi on Sifnos and is a wonderful place of silence.
+A short walk (400 m) from Aosa Beach along the coast leads to the church of Agios Ioannis Eleimonas, which stands on an offshore rocky island at the entrance to the bay.
+It looks like a simpler version of Chrysopigi on Sifnos and is a wonderful place of tranquillity.

 Kythnos St. John Church Eleimonas Kykladen